rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 .. |stdH|  replace:: :ref:`standard distance`
 .. |smf06| replace:: :ref:`smf06 screening`

+GEBF is the culmanation of the :ref:`DCLC` methods.

 Development of GEBF was motivated by a need to treat large macromolecules/clusters that are charged or highly polar :cite:`Li2007`.
 The original GEBF method, which we term the GEBF07 method, consists of the |Frag7|,